-InterGenerate Global: Gathering Heads, Hearts, and Hands of Every Generation Around the World
+InterGenerate Global conference: Gathering Heads, Hearts, and Hands of Every Generation Around the World

 Join us for our 2026 Online conference, Feb.
 24 (25 Aus).
 See times below.
 We are extending the wonderful theme of our 2025 In-person Conference to literally hold out our hands around the world - InterGenerate Global: Gathering Heads, Hearts, and Hands of Every Generation Around the World.
 We are inviting people from around the world (YOU!) to attend and join us - to participate in a community of support, resources, stories, connections.
 We will have engaging speakers and resources, along with connection points and worship to extend the theme already begun last June.
 We will be partnering with our affiliates, InterGenerate UK, InterGenerate Australia, and InterGenerate Toronto.
 As always, we will focus on facilitating connection between the academic and the practical, but also to make connections between ministries, context, and friends.
 We hope you will plan to join us.
 Questions?
 Reach out to intergenerate.ig@gmail.com